AUID — authID Inc.

 - Two major customer contracts underperformed, leading to negative net revenue and necessitating revenue adjustments.

-- The company has ceased revenue recognition from one customer due to payment delays and is negotiating contract amendments.
+- The company has ceased revenue recognition for one contract due to payment delays and is negotiating revised terms.

-- The decline in BAR and RPO reflects longer sales cycles and challenges in converting enterprise deals, which could hinder short-term growth.
+- The decline in BAR and RPO reflects challenges in converting enterprise prospects into signed contracts, attributed to longer sales cycles.

-- Increased operating expenses ($5.1 million) due to headcount and R&D investments, contributing to a higher net loss.
+- Increased operating expenses, primarily from headcount growth and R&D investments, have contributed to a larger net loss.

 5. Notable Q&A Insights